amitopenwriteup/crossplane-system/lab6.md

 kubectl describe composition vpcnetwork-aws
 ```

-Look for `Synced: True` — a mismatched `compositeTypeRef` or unknown field path here is the most common error at this step.
+Look for `Synced: True` — a mismatched `compositeTypeRef`, an unknown field path, or a `functionRef` pointing at a Function that isn't installed/healthy are the most common errors at this step.

 ```bash
 kubectl api-resources | grep composition